vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Allowing users to initiate transfers allows for the following capabilities:

 - A user can transfer funds from a public key A to a public key B.
+- A user can transfer governance tokens from general account to another key's general account.
-- A user can transfer the governance token only from and to a locked account used for staking [LOCKED_FOR_STAKING](./0059-STKG-simple_staking_and_delegating.md).
+- A user can transfer governance tokens from and to a locked account used for staking [LOCKED_FOR_STAKING](./0059-STKG-simple_staking_and_delegating.md).

 - A user can set up a recurring transfer.